snickell/universal/README.md

 Describe what you want, it'll draw that interface.
 Click a button, it'll draw the next frame.
 Add a feature by talking about it.

-I'm calling such direct-to-screen LLMs "The Universal Program", because they are authored inside themselves and can adapt to be whatever program you need.
+I'm calling such direct-to-screen LLMs "the universal program", because they are authored inside themselves and can adapt to be whatever program you need.
 Another way of viewing universal programs is as the personal interface layer to a network of layered agentic systems 🤢.

-Where programming language authored code is brittle, universal programs will be fluid.
+Where programming language authored code is brittle, the universal program will be fluid.
 They will be personal, and they will have much higher diversity of features and interface as a result.
 Even in Linux, where diversity is highest, to some extent, every Linux desktop is kinda the same.